 Specific game ID

 Listed here are flash card style notes on some unique, identifying features for most of the Major Mario games.
 Use these notes to determine what game you are playing.
-Template:

 A note about how Mario looks/can look